SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-windows-dynamic-memory.md

 # {{ page.title }}

 SESYNC Windows client virtual machines are setup to use dynamic memory.
-What this means is that your virtual machine will show different memory usage based on its currente usage, however, you still have access to the full amount of memory allocated if needed.
-THe virtual machine will grab more memory from the hypervisor when needed automatically.
+What this means is that your virtual machine will show a different amount of memory available based on its current usage.
+You still have access to the full amount of memory allocated if needed.
+The virtual machine will grab more memory from the hypervisor when needed automatically.